My First-Ever Surf Lessons On Siargao

 Three Siargao surf lessons later and I was absolutely devastated to leave the island and its surf life behind.

-Planning a trip to Siargao?
+Planning a trip to Siargao / The Philippines?

 These are the sites I use and recommend for booking travel: